petarjs/jspolice/content/post/13-secrets-to-coding-awesome-js-plugins-not-like-a-jerk.md

 +++
 date = "2016-07-08T01:24:58+02:00"
 title = "13 Secrets to Coding Awesome JS Plugins NOT Like a Jerk" description = "Oftentimes, we programmers are lazy.
-Nothing wrong with that." image = "introduction.jpg" type = "post"
+Nothing wrong with that.
+But..." image = "plugins-dont-be-a-jerk.jpg" type = "post"

 tags = [